-- In the valuation models with nominal discounting, unless otherwise specified, the following inflation rates are assumed: Switzerland: 0.5%, Germany: 1.67% on average over the period of consideration.
+- In the valuation models, unless otherwise specified, the following inflation rates are assumed: Switzerland: 0.50%, Germany: 1.69% on average over the period of consideration.

 - With regard to operating expenses, it is assumed that ancillary expenses are treated separately and thus tenant related costs are borne by the tenants.

 - The discount rate and capitalisation rate is based on a risk-adjusted interest rate.
 The respective rate is determined individually for each investment property by use of benchmark data from arm’s-length transactions.
 In case there are not sufficient comparable transactions, the discount and capitalisation rates are determined taking into account the current market environment, the macro and micro location, type of use, cash flow risk and any other specific factors.